manuleo/ML_Higgs/Project_1/final_zip/README.md

 3. Numpy

-4. in windows:

-    - anaconda environment

 #### Usage instructions

-1. Go to the directory of the project's folder
+1. Go to the project's directory

 2. Copy there the **train.csv** and **test.csv** files